PolloDiablo/SENG-371-Project-1/README.md

   - ForumPostMain.java contains all the code necessary to scrape data from Reddit Posts and store it in the RedditPosts database table.
 The user (you or me) can implement the IRedditPostParser Interface.
 I have already created three examplar interfaces (LOLRedditPostParser, TF2RedditPostParser, and WOWRedditPostParser).
 However, by implementing your own interface, you should be able to scrape data from ANY subreddit.
   - PatchNoteMain.java contains all the code necessary to scrape data from Patch Notes and store it in the PatchNotes database table.
 The user (you or me) can implement the IPatchNoteParser Interface.
 I have already created three examplar interfaces (LOLPatchNoteParser, TF2PatchNoteParser, and WOWPatchNoteParser).
 However, by implementing your own interface, you should be able to scrape data from ANY patch note website.
   - Once you have populated the two database tables, you can use Analyzer.java to create .csv files.
 These csv files can be opened in Microsoft Excel where you can create graphs.
 To use Analyzer.java, look for the "Search Settings" near the top of the code.
 Here you can specify which game you would like to look at (this gameName should correspond to the gameName specified in the previous two interfaces.
 Then you can choose the search term.
 Analyzer.java will look for occurences of the search term in the RedditPost and PatchNote data and plot these against time, and output into a .csv file).
-  - NOTE: I realize that the Interfaces and manual graph creation are both a bit clunky, these could both be improved as discussed in the "Future Work" section below.
+  - Note: I realize that the Interfaces and manual graph creation are both a bit clunky, these could both be improved as discussed in the "Future Work" section below.

 <h3>Data Sources</h3>
 - Patch Notes (League of Legends): http://leagueoflegends.wikia.com/wiki/Patch